open-cloud/open-cloud.github.io.old/1_user.md

 Deployment Admins are responsible for managing the privileges, sites, images, flavors, and visibility for the deployment.
-Select the *Deployments* tab in the left-hand navigation bar to manage a deployment.
+Select the *Deployments* tab in the left-hand navigation bar and click on the desired deployment.
 The available deployment details are as follows:

 * **Sites:** The *Sites* selector is used to specify which sites host nodes as part of the deployment.
 Site adminstrators (see above) are